p9c/matrjoska/docs/whitepaper.md

   historical data into charts, confidential communications between businesses and secure mutually accessible related data storage and backup, and so on.

+#### Preliminary work for PoC

+All of the protocol upgrades required for the above will be initially developed for a Proof of Concept Zero, codename JORM, which is a proof of concept for creating a deterministic Oracle of all information connected to cryptocurrencies starting from Bitcoin, and updated on a minute by minute basis.